Get started online

 If permission is granted, we can then help you to apply for a Contact Order and represent you during any subsequent court proceedings, giving you the best chance of having a Contact Order granted that gives you the legal right to see your grandchildren.

-Why IBB Solicitors are the right choice for grandparents’ rights advice
+Why IBB Law are the right choice for grandparents’ rights advice

 Our Family Law team is headed by Amanda Melton, a highly respected family lawyer with many years of experience.
 Amanda has been recognised in the Legal 500 for combining “exceptional professional knowledge with strong interpersonal skills” as well as for her “straight-talking approach and honesty about the potential pitfalls of a case”.